neoforged/.github/primers/1.21.6/index.md

 Now that we understand ordering, what exactly is the `GuiElementRenderState` that we've been using?
 Well essentially, every object rendered to the screen is represented by a `GuiElementRenderState`, from the player seen in the inventory menu to each individual item.
 A `GuiElementRenderState` defines four methods.
 First, there are the common ones used for ordering and how to render to the screen (`pipeline`, `scissorArea`, `textureSetup`, `bounds`).
 Then there is `buildVertices`, which takes in the `VertexConsumer` to write the vertices to and the z-depth.
 For GUIs, this typically calls `VertexConsumer#addVertexWith2DPose`.

-There are three types of `GuiElementRenderState`s provided by vanilla: `BlitRenderState`, `ColoredRectangleRenderState`, and `GlyphRenderState`. `ColoredRectangleRenderState` and `GlyphRenderState` are simple cases for handling a basic color rectangle and text character, respectively. `BlitRenderState` covers every other case as almost every method eventually writes to a `GpuTexture` which is then consumed by this.
+There are three types of `GuiElementRenderState`s provided by vanilla: `BlitRenderState`, `ColoredRectangleRenderState`, `GlyphEffectRenderState`, and `GlyphRenderState`. `ColoredRectangleRenderState` and `GlyphRenderState`/`GlyphEffectRenderState` are simple cases for handling a basic color rectangle and text character, respectively. `BlitRenderState` covers every other case as almost every method eventually writes to a `GpuTexture` which is then consumed by this.

 `GuiElementRenderState`s are added to the `GuiRenderState` via `GuiRenderState#submitGuiElement`.
 This is called by `GuiGraphics#*line`, `fill`, and `blit*` methods.